 You will find this beach within Makena State Park.
 The black sand was created when the Pu’u Ola’i volcanic cylinder cone eroded nearby.
 Add the pebbles and broken-down shells; you won’t find white sand in this beach area.

 Out in the water, you will discover lava tubes and stunning coral reefs on the ocean floor.
 Green turtles and manta rays love to spend time swimming near the reefs.
-You may even spot a shark or two among the ocean waves.

 This is an excellent beach for swimming and snorkeling.
 You can even launch a kayak from the sand.
 However, keep in mind there are no lifeguards on duty.
-Therefore, it is best to check the currents before entering the water.

 Pailoa Beach (Maui)